databendlabs/databend/docs/doc/30-reference/10-data-types/00-data-type-logical-types.md

 ---
-title: Logical Data Types
+title: Boolean
 description: Basic logical data type.
 ---

-The logical data types supported in Databend.
+The BOOLEAN type represents a statement of truth (“true” or “false”).

 ## Boolean